fact-claims/fact.claims/www.fact.claims/content/howto/fact.claims.md

 3. **Publish to IPFS:**
     - Submit your `fact.claims` file to `https://fact.claims/ipfs/`
     - Obtain the IPFS hash for your `fact.claims` file.
-    - Your facts are now published as a tamper-proof fact graph.
+    - Your facts are now published as a tamper-proof fact web.

 4. **Notarize Your `fact.claims`:**
     - It's recommend, but not necessary to notarize your `fact claims`.